Minneapolis–Saint Paul

-Minneapolis–Saint Paul is a metropolitan area in the Upper Midwestern United States centered around the confluence of the Mississippi, Minnesota, and St. Croix rivers in the U.S. state of Minnesota.
-It is commonly known as the Twin Cities after the area's two largest cities, Minneapolis and Saint Paul.
+Minneapolis–Saint Paul is a major metropolitan area built around the confluence of the Mississippi, Minnesota, and St. Croix rivers in east central Minnesota.
+The area is commonly known as the Twin Cities after its two largest cities, Minneapolis, the state's most populous city, and its neighbor to the east, Saint Paul, the capital.
+Minnesotans often refer to the two together (or the metro area collectively) as "the Cities."
+It is the third-largest metropolitan area in the Midwest and the 16th-largest metropolitan statistical area in the U.S.

-Minneapolis sits mostly on the west side of the Mississippi River on lake-covered terrain.
-Although most of the city is residential neighborhoods, it has a business-dominated downtown area with some historic industrial areas, the Mill District and the North Loop area.
-Saint Paul, which is mostly on the east side of the river, has a smaller business district, many tree-lined neighborhoods, and a large collection of late-Victorian architecture.
-Both cities, and the surrounding smaller cities, feature lakes, hills, and creeks.
+Minneapolis and Saint Paul are independent municipalities with defined borders.
+Minneapolis is mostly west of the Mississippi River and is somewhat more modern, with a relatively young downtown and trendy uptown.
+Saint Paul, which is mostly east of the river, has been likened to an East Coast city, with quaint neighborhoods and many well-preserved houses with late-Victorian architecture.
+The cities' distinct cultures led an observer to say, "St. Paul is the last city of the East; Minneapolis the first city of the West."

-Originally inhabited by the Ojibwe and Dakota people, the two cities were settled by various Europeans.
-Minneapolis was strongly influenced by early Scandinavian and Lutheran settlers, while Saint Paul was settled predominantly by the French, the Irish, and German Catholics.
-Both urban areas are home to more recent immigrant communities, including Mexicans, Somalis, Hmong, Indians, Ethiopians (particularly Oromo), Vietnamese, Cameroonians, and Liberians.
+Originally inhabited by Ojibwe and Dakota people, the area was settled by many European groups.
+Minneapolis was influenced by early Scandinavian and Lutheran settlers, while Saint Paul was settled predominantly by French, Irish, and German Catholic communities.
+Today, the cities are home to large immigrant communities, including Somali, Hmong, and Oromo groups.

 "Twin Cities" is sometimes used to refer to the seven-county region governed by the Metropolitan Council regional governmental agency and planning organization.
-The United States Office of Management and Budget officially designates 15 counties as the "Minneapolis–St. Paul–Bloomington MN–WI Metropolitan Statistical Area".
-It is the 16th-largest metropolitan statistical area in the U.S. and third-largest metropolitan area in the Midwest, with a population of 3,690,261 at the 2020 census.
+The Office of Management and Budget designates 15 counties as the "Minneapolis–St. Paul–Bloomington, MN–WI Metropolitan Statistical Area".
+It had a population of 3,690,261 at the 2020 census.
 The larger 21-county Minneapolis–St. Paul MN–WI Combined Statistical Area, the nation's 16th-largest combined statistical area, had a population of 4,078,788 at the 2020 census.